Genone22/OneMail/README.md

 python main.py
 ```

+## Contributing

+As an open source project, OneMail welcomes contributions of all forms.

 ## Notes

 OneMail is designed for sending legitimate and non-spam emails.
 Use it responsibly and comply with email marketing regulations.